 Children above preschool age at OSHC

-A new staffing ratio of 1 educator to every 15 children over preschool age commences on 1 October 2018
+A staffing ratio of 1 educator to every 15 children over preschool age commenced on 1 October 2018.

-1 October 2018 in NSW after a 12 month transition period.
+These changes to regulation 123 of the Education and Care Services National Regulations commenced from 1 October 2018 in NSW after a 12-month transition period.
 From this date in NSW, all approved services providing education and care to school age children are required to engage a minimum of 1 educator for every 15 children in attendance.